-At June 30, 2016, the Detention Center Fund has a deficit fund balance of \$633,331.
+At June 30, 2017, the Detention Center Fund has a deficit fund balance of \$381,465.
 The deficit will be eliminated by reducing expenditures and the sheriff is working to increase the number of prisoners to increase revenues.
+The Sheriff has passed a new ad valorem tax that will help eliminate the deficit.